n64decomp/perfect_dark/README.md

 The project can do the following:

 * Build individual ucode binaries (boot, library, setup, rarezip and game) which match the ones extracted from the base ROM.
-* Build a functioning ROM by splicing the C source into an existing ROM.
-Files in the "files" folder (eg. stage setup and lang) are not included yet.
-Additionally, the built ROM is not byte perfect yet, but is is functionally equivalent.
+* Build a functioning ROM by splicing the C source and assets into an existing ROM.
+The built ROM is not byte perfect yet, but is is functionally equivalent.

 * Run `make` to build the assets that will be included in the ROM.
 These files will be written to `build/ntsc-final` and are matching what's in the `extracted/ntsc-final` folder.
-* Run `make rom` to build a ROM from the C source.
+* Run `make rom` to build the ROM.
 The ROM will be written to `build/ntsc-final/pd.z64`.

 ## How do I know the built files are matching?